Finding out the biggest challenges ecommerce retailers face post-pandemic

-We ran a survey of 167 retailers to find out what that boom has meant for their business practices and what they believe the future holds as the pandemic eases in many markets.
+We ran a survey of 167 retailers across the US and UK to find out what that boom has meant for their business practices and what they believe the future holds as the pandemic eases in many markets.

 - One in three retailers fear a post-Covid drop in demand

 - One in four ecommerce retailers plan to invest in inventory management software in the next 12 months

 - One in five retailers plans to invest in conversion rate optimization in the next 12 months

 - Syncing and tracking inventory is the biggest distraction from business goals for ecommerce retailers

 One in Three Retailers Fear a Post-Covid Drop in Demand

 It’s no secret that the covid pandemic has led to a dramatic rise in ecommerce sales.
 Indeed the value of global ecommerce as a whole has jumped to $26.7Billion.